canvas-medical/canvas-plugins/README.md

 - `install`: Installs a given Python package into a running Canvas instance
 - `list`: Lists all plugins from the instance
 - `update`: Updates a plugin from an instance
+- `validate-manifest`: Validates the Canvas Manifest json file of a plugin package

 ### `canvas plugin delete`